Discover 11 ways to leverage a slow period in your freelance business to improve your skills, increase your value, and

 To move forward with less stress, I had two options:

-- Learn to get comfortable with the slowdowns and actually embrace them.
+- Learn to get comfortable with the slowdowns and actually embrace them and use them to advance my own business goals.

 - Figure out how to eliminate the slowdowns and build a consistent, stable book of business free of income peaks and valleys through recurring revenue.

 In my freelance business, I chose both options, just not at the same time.

 One thing I have loved about being a freelancer and a micro agency owner has been the ability to build my business around my lifestyle and the current stage of life my family is in.

-- When my kids were younger, I embraced the slowdowns.
-I fell in love the natural ebb and flow of work — the busyness of spring and fall, and the quieter winter and summer — because it gave me more time with my kids.
-It also gave me more time to focus on my business and work on it.
+- When my kids were young, I embraced slowdowns.
+I fell in love with the natural ebb and flow of work — the busyness of spring/fall, and the quieter winter/summer — because it gave me more time with my kids.
+It also gave me more time to reinvest in my business and work on it.
 Almost all of the systems and processes I created to facilitate growth were created during those slow periods when I had the space to create.

 - As my kids got older and operational systems removed administrative work from my to-do list, I focused on eliminating the slowdowns and creating dependable, reliable recurring revenue through monthly retainer services and website care plans.
 The combination of single projects, long-term client relationships, and retainer partnerships reduced the pressure to always be selling, removed all financial stress, and caused the slowdowns I had come to love to disappear.

 Ironically, things have come full circle.